zammad/zammad-documentation/api-ticket-priority.rst

 Required permission:

-* admin.object (only if no references in history tables and tickets exists)
+* admin.object (only if no references in history tables and tickets exist)

 Request::